How to Build a Privacy Screen on Your Patio

 Don’t worry about trying to saturate the mix.
 Over time, the underlying concrete will absorb enough moisture from the ground for complete curing.
 Mixes that are labeled for “post,” “quick” or “fast” are the best ones to choose.
 But if all you can find is regular premixed concrete, that’ll work fine too.

 You’ll be amazed at how fast the rest of the screen goes together.
 That’s because you’ve already cut the notches for the posts and marked the picket locations.
-It’s largely just a matter of screwing all of the parts together as we show in Photos 7 – 9.
+It’s largely just a matter of screwing all of the parts together.
 It really helps to prefinish all the parts before laying out the rails and doing any assembly.
 We stained everything with two coats of solid stain before any cutting, and stained the notches and freshly cut ends before assembly for even more protection.
 That cuts down on painting inside crevices and cutting in, particularly if you have a two-tone color scheme like ours.

-Cut off the treated 2x6s about 3 in. above grade (Photo 6), screw the 2×6 cedar outer posts on one side of the 2x4s, and then screw two rails to one side of the posts using the heights we show in Figure A.
+After cutting off the treated 2x6s about 3 in. above grade, as shown in the step above, screw the 2×6 cedar outer posts on one side of the 2x4s, and then screw two rails to one side of the posts using the heights we show in Figure A.

 Level the rails and sight down them to make sure they’re straight before screwing them to the middle two posts.
-Then plumb and brace the two end posts in both directions as we show in Photo 7.
+Then plumb and brace the two end posts in both directions as we show in the photo below.
 The rails should hold the center posts plumb as well, but if you have any stubborn ones, plumb and brace them, too.
 The dry concrete mix will let you make minor adjustments.